 To ensure that this request is properly construed, that searches are conducted in an adequate but efficient manner, and that extraneous costs are not incurred, American Oversight welcomes an opportunity to discuss its request with you before you undertake your search or incur search or duplication costs.
-By working together at the outset, American Oversight and your office can decrease the likelihood of costly and time-consuming litigation in the future.
+By working together at the outset, American Oversight and the Texas Department of Health and Human Services can decrease the likelihood of costly and time-consuming litigation in the future.